Kas-tle/ProxyPass/README.md

 destination:
   host: 127.0.0.1
   port: 19132
-  # Joins a featured server based on its title, looking up the experience ID if needed
-  # featured-server-title: "SoulSteel"
-  # Joins a featured server based on its experience ID
-  # experience-id: "e3da296b-8be0-4d79-8608-e53d60531b7b"
 ## Run the proxy in online mode.
 This will require login with a Microsoft account on start.
 online-mode: true
 ## Save credentials when in online mode for future logins.